Gerardbulky/azure-therapia/README.md

-# From Code to Kubernetes: Deploying a Containerised Application on AKS
+# From Code to Kubernetes: Deploying a Containerised Python Application on AKS

 When working with Azure, setting up the right environment is the first step toward managing your applications effectively.